【Sad News】Serotonin: ‘It's winter, so I'm taking a break.’

 - Soy products such as tofu, natto, miso, and soy sauce

-- Dairy products such as cheese, milk, and yoghurt
+- Dairy products like cheese, milk, and yoghurt

 - Rice